How to Get Better at Football: Tips and Game Changing Advice

 - Cross-training, which means playing other sports, can also indirectly help you become a better soccer player because it can make you more athletic and coordinated and familiarize you with movement patterns that don’t occur in soccer.

-The best way to develop athleticism as a soccer player is to play the game often, spend time barefoot, play many sports, and train in a way that optimizes your fascia system.
+The best way to develop athleticism as a soccer player is to play the game often, spend time barefoot, play many sports, improve your breathing mechanics, and train in a way that optimizes your fascia system.

 Master the Basics

-Soccer is a simple game that should be played simply, even at the highest level, but playing simply is not as easy as it sounds.
-Playing simple but fast, efficiently, and consistently is one of the hardest things in soccer, but it can make all the difference.
+Soccer is a simple game that should be played in a simple manner, even at the highest level, but playing simple is not as easy as it sounds.
+Playing simple, along with speed, efficiency, and consistency, is one of the hardest things in soccer, but it can make all the difference.

 - Passing skills short-range passing, long-range passing, curving the ball

-- Be able to pass the ball properly with both feet (dominant and non-dominant foot)
+- Be able to pass and control the ball properly with both feet (dominant and non-dominant foot)

 - Dribbling Skills